 For 2020 and 2021, these are the income thresholds listed by household size:

 - Single-member household: $50,641

 - Three-member household: $67,717

 - Six members or more: Add $9,000 per person

-If your income levels exceed the mean income thresholds, then you must complete the means test using form 122A-2.
+If your income levels exceed the mean income thresholds, you must complete the means test using 122A-2.
 You will answer questions related to monthly income, expenses, and your overall financial picture.

 Even if you do not pass the means test, there are other opportunities, including Chapter 13 filings.
 You might also have additional expenses that you did not know you could claim.

 How to Pass the Means Test With Expenses If You Earn Too Much